 When it comes to the plant portion of their diet, these birds consume various fruits, berries, seeds, and nuts.
 Some examples include blueberries, raspberries, cherries, and acorns.

 During the breeding season, their diet mainly comprises of animal matter and is supplemented with fruits, nuts, and seeds.

 In the late summer and early fall, their diet shifts towards a more plant-based diet, emphasizing fruits, nuts, seeds, and grains.
 When these birds are in their wintering grounds, their diet primarily consists of plant matter like fruits and acorns.

 Brown Thrashers have a vocal repertoire that consists of distinct calls, like a harsh, dry tschek and a melodic, whistling pitcheree.
-Their songs are diverse and harmonious and often feature individual phrases that are repeated 2 or 3 times.
+Their unique song is diverse and harmonious and often features individual phrases that are repeated 2 or 3 times.
 Additionally, Brown Thrashers produce calls such as a sharp spuck and a low churr.

 These birds possess one of the most extensive song repertoires among all North American birds.
-It has the ability to mimic the calls of other birds and can produce over 1,100 different song types.
+It has the ability to mimic the calls of other birds and can produce over 1,100 different vocalizations.

 The Brown Thrasher is a naturally solitary bird.
 They often seek cover and display what’s considered “secretive” behavior.